Raheemrana/AdminDashboard_BE/README.md

 # AdminDashboard_BE

 It is the backend for ***Admin Dashboard*** project built in FastAPI.
-It uses a relational databse i.e. MySQL as database, SQLAlchemy as an ORM
+It uses a relational database i.e. MySQL as database, SQLAlchemy as an ORM

 After cloning the project:
 Install project dependencies using pip: `pip install -r requirements.txt`.